 While the chicken breasts are baking, make your side dishes and toss a salad.

-This oven baked bone-in chicken breast is very simple in terms of ingredients.
+This oven baked bone in chicken breast is very simple in terms of ingredients.
 The basics are chicken, salt and pepper.
 That's it.
-Plus, I list two options for more flavor.

 - Seasoning: Just sea salt or kosher salt, and black pepper, but you can add a little garlic powder, onion powder, or granulated garlic to the mix.

-- Butter (optional): Adding a small amount of butter for baking creates a little more pan juices to pour over the top of the chicken when serving.
+- Add butter: Adding a small amount of butter for baking creates a little more pan juices to pour over the top of the chicken when serving.
 I recommend (and only buy) unsalted butter because I prefer to control the salt myself in recipes.
 If you buy salted butter, be careful with the amount of salt you season the chicken with.

-- Deglazing liquid (optional): I prefer dry white wine, but chicken broth works too, alone or with a squeeze of lemon juice.
+- Deglaze the pan: I use dry white wine, but chicken broth works too, alone or with a squeeze of lemon juice.
 Another nice option is French dry white vermouth.
 It's white wine flavored with aromatic herbs and comes in small bottles at many stores.
 No liquids?
 Skip it.
 It adds flavor but works without it.

 If you'd like baked chicken with a southern flair, try this southern baked chicken from my friend Lori.

 Chef's Tip: When (if) cooking with wine, don't open a big bottle for a small amount.
 Use the mini, airline-sized bottles of either chardonnay or sauvignon blanc.
-They are inexpensive and sold in 4-packs in the wine department of your market.
+They are inexpensive and sold in 4-packs in the wine department of your grocery store.

 Recipe Instructions